Alice

 Twelve Vowels

 Nothing major here, except for Selkup.
-At this point categorization starts to become an exercise in extremely iffy pedentry, so I'll stop:
+At this point categorization starts to fall apart into pedantry, so we'll stop.

 i y ɨ u